MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

     > [!IMPORTANT]
     > To deliverThe provisioning service requires these permissions to provision the site template.
 There is no overall impact on your tenant and these permissions are explicitly used for the purpose of the solution installation.
 You must accept these permissions to proceed with the installation.

 1. Complete the fields on the provisioning information page as appropriate for your installation.
-At a minimum enter the email address where you wish to get notifications about the provisioning process and the URL prefix for your site to be provisioned to.
+At a minimum, enter the email address where you wish to get notifications about the provisioning process and the URL prefix for your site to be provisioned to.

 1. Select **Provision** when ready to install the NEO sites into your tenant environment.
 The provisioning process will take up to 20 minutes for each site.
 You will be notified via email (to the notification email address you entered on the Provisioning page) when the site is ready for access.